Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **Build access to on-prem resources = self-hosted agent**, not Octopus Tentacle

-### Question #8
+### Question #7 💩

 You need to recommend an integration strategy for the build process of a Java application.
 The solution must meet the following requirements:

 ✑ The builds must access an on-premises dependency management system.

-✑ The build outputs must be stored as Server artifacts in Azure DevOps.
+✑ **The build outputs must be stored as Server artifacts in Azure DevOps**.

 The source code must be stored in a Git repository in Azure DevOps.

-Solution: Install and configure a self-hosted build agent on an on-premises machine.
+<mark>Solution: Install and configure a self-hosted build agent on an on-premises machine.</mark>

 Configure the build pipeline to use the Default agent pool.
 Include the Java Tool Installer task in the build pipeline.

 Does this meet the goal?